mohanagolleru/IE555_MarketView/README.md

 ## Aim of the Project

-Our Data applications provide users with a user-friendly tool for accessing and analyzing stock market data.
+This Data applications provide users with a user-friendly tool for accessing and analyzing stock market data.
 The project aims to achieve the following:
  >1.Data Retrieval: Retrieve daily stock price data and company overview information from the Alpha Vantage API.

  >2.Visualization: Display stock price data using candlestick charts and provide options to visualize technical indicators like MACD and RSI.